foodforarabbit/fusionjs/private/fusion-plugin-google-analytics/README.md

 This plugin provides a minimal wrapper on top of Google Analytics.
 Google Analytics are useful for understanding traffic volume and patterns.

+If you're using React, you should use [@uber/fusion-plugin-google-analytics-react](https://code.uberinternal.com/diffusion/WEFUSKK/) instead of this package.

 ---

 ### Table of contents